2 August – 26 August 2019

 The Royal Mile – in the heart of Edinburgh's Old Town – is where visitors and locals alike watch street performers stilt walk, eat fire or juggle while university theatre clubs and amateur dramatic groups hand out flyers and give small taster performances in the hope of selling tickets to their shows.

-This year’s programme will include more than 3,500 events at over 300 venues around the city, with comedy, theatre, dance, circus, cabaret, musicals, opera, spoken word, concerts, children’s shows and so much more on offer.
+The 2018 programme included more than 3,500 events at over 300 venues around the city, with comedy, theatre, dance, circus, cabaret, musicals, opera, spoken word, concerts, children’s shows and so much more on offer.

-Key themes include the First World War centenary, class, disability, and faith.
+Key themes included the First World War centenary, class, disability, and faith.
 Famous names making an appearance include Jason Donovan, Esther Rantzen, Beth Nielsen, Rory Bremner and Jan Ravens.

 Most shows last an hour, and prices vary between £5 and £30, although there are also hundreds of free shows to enjoy.